pytorch/torchchat/README.md

 ```

 To download llama models, go to https://huggingface.co/meta-llama/Llama-2-7b and go through steps to obtain access.
-Then login with `huggingface-cli login`
+Then, login with `huggingface-cli login`

 ## Downloading Weights
 Models tested/supported